Tennessee Traffic Tickets

 Tennessee Car Insurance Fines and Violations

 Committing Tennessee traffic violations may raise your car insurance rates.
-Drivers who receive traffic tickets are considered unsafe motorists, which increases their insurance rates.
+Drivers who receive tickets are considered unsafe motorists, which increases their insurance rates.
 Licensees who graduate from a traffic school may also earn other benefits, including the possibility to reduce their vehicle insurance premiums.